-\subsubsection{Obfuscating Visual Features}
+\subsection{Obfuscating Visual Features}

-Given that the defender uses the generated samples $X'$ as the training data, the adversary could reconstruct a plausible image using his own GAN model by learning the distribution of $X'$, egg., generating a plausible image to human.
-To reduce the risk of privacy leakage, we need to obfuscate the visual features of $X'$ to prevent the adversary from generating distinguishable images.
+Since the generated samples $X'$ are utilized as the training dataset, the adversary retains the capability to reconstruct representative images of $X'$ using the attack described in~\cite{hitaj2017deep}.
+Therefore, in order to reduce the distinguishability of the reconstructed images, we need to obfuscate the visual features of $X'$ before initiating the training process.

-Note that GAN tends to produce sharp images (\cite{isola2017image}).
-Inspired by PatchShuffle (\cite{kang2017patchshuffle}), we find window-wise transformations to an image $x$ can obfuscate the local visual features (e.g., edges and corners) while preserving the overall features (e.g., image patterns) of $x$.
-Therefore, we introduce an unsupervised learning task to the defender's generator $G$ to obfuscate the window-wise visual features of the generated images.
-Specifically, for an image $x'$ generated by $G$, we first split $x'$ into $n$ windows of size $s\times s$, then compute the following loss function:
+Note that GAN models are inclined to produce images with sharp details~\cite{isola2017image}.
+Inspired by PatchShuffle~\cite{shorten2019survey}, we discovered that applying window-wise transformations to an image $x$ can effectively obfuscate its local visual features (e.g., edges and corners) while preserving the overall features (e.g., image patterns).
+As a result, we design an unsupervised learning task for the defender's generator $G$ to obfuscate the window-wise visual features of the generated images $X'$.
+Specifically, for each image $x'$ (i.e., $G(z|y)$) generated by $G$, we divide it into $m$ windows of size $s\times s$ and compute the following loss function: